beetroot-project/documentation/docs/start/start.rst

       target_compile_definitions(${TARGET_NAME} PRIVATE "WHO=${WHO}")
    endfunction()

 The name of the parameter does not need to match the name of the preprocessor macro.
-The formal syntax is this: ``TARGET_PARAMETERS`` is an array organized into 4-element tuples.
+The formal syntax is this: ``BUILD_PARAMETERS`` is an array organized into 4-element tuples.

 #.
 First element of the tuple is the name of the parameter, then
 #. container type.
 There are three container types: ``OPTIONAL``, ``SCALAR`` and ``VECTOR``, and they correspond to the CMake options, scalars and lists.